latex3/latex3/l3in2e/readme.txt

 Process with plain TeX or LaTeX2e to generate the experimental format file lbase.ltx and its companion lbase.ini.
+Then run

-The run pdfetex --ini "*lbase.ini" to produce the experimental format.
+  pdfetex --ini "*lbase.ini"

+to produce the experimental format.

 =====================================================================